drankush/QueryPop/README.md

 # QueryPop 🎉

 QueryPop is a Python application that sends selected text from the clipboard to a Large Language Model (LLM) for processing and displays the response in a user-friendly pop-up window.
 This application is designed for macOS and Windows and provides functionality to handle text queries, display results, and save responses.
-This avoids need to getting distracted form what your are reading.
+This avoids need to getting distracted from what your are reading.

 ## ✨ Features